Saving Your Tooth with Root Canal Therapy.

 What Happens During a Root Canal?

 A root canal is considered a non-surgical treatment.
 Your dentist numbs the area, so you cannot feel anything.
 You may also choose to use ‘laughing gas’ to help ease your nerves.
 Once you are numb, our dentists drill your tooth and remove the infected pulp.
-Dr’s Damon and Baxley will ensure that all the infection is gone before sealing the root and tooth.
+Dr’s.
+Damon and Blankenship will ensure that all the infection is gone before sealing the root and tooth.
 Sometimes, more than one visit is needed to properly drain the infection.

 What Happens After a Root Canal?